Cratis/Chronicle/Documentation/contributing.md

 - [.NET Core 6](https://dotnet.microsoft.com/download/dotnet/6.0)
 - [Node JS version 16](https://nodejs.org/)

+## Code Tour

+This project has a set of [code tours](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) that guide you through the project structure and where to find what.
+Install the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) and open the **Code Tour explorer** for different tours.

 ## Build and Test

 All C# based projects are added to the solution file at the root level, you can therefor